 Should you buy the LG TONE Free FP8?

 The TONE Free FP8 has so much potential with its comfortable fit and good sound quality.
-The stable connection and good battery life of the TONE Free FP8 promotes it as a strong candidate for your collection, as does the fast pairing.
-However, it still ultimately falls short, inspiring a wish list of improvements or features: a fix for occasional software freezes (at the time of the original review), and more surround sound options, among others.
-I’ll cross my fingers that LG keeps updating the TONE Free app to really bring out its best, because in many ways it’s so close to great.
+The stable connection and good battery life of the TONE Free FP8 promote it as a strong candidate for your collection, as does the fast pairing.
+However, it falls short in some regards, inspiring a wish list of improvements or features: a fix for occasional software freezes (at the time of the original review), and more surround sound options, among others.
+With its drop in price the FP8 is now a pretty good choice for a lot of people looking to stay under $100 USD with ANC.

 Aside from the software slowdowns, let’s just agree that instead of a sanitizing gimmick that only works on a few millimeters of each earbud, maybe LG should just make a bud that’s easy to clean.
-Even still, some shoppers will enjoy how the case can clean the small grille on the earbuds, and if that’s worth it to you, happy listening.
+Even still, some shoppers will enjoy how the case can sanitize the small grille on the earbuds, and if that’s worth it to you, happy listening.
 At the right price, it’s a very capable set of buds that sounds really good with the right EQ setting.

 What should you get instead of the LG TONE Free FP8?